hollyilf/is-it-raining/README.md

 # is-it-raining
-A web app to find out if it's raining
+Web app where users can search to find out if it's raining in a certain city.
+Deployed on Cyclic: https://victorious-lion-shoe.cyclic.app/

+Weather data from the OpenWeatherMap API.

+Inspired by the Facebook page Is it raining in Glasgow? https://www.facebook.com/isitraininginglasgow